-- List of authorizations and licenses required for installing, opening and operating the planned activity or professional practice, indicating the status of the procedures for obtaining those authorizations or licenses, including, where applicable, proof of application to the corresponding offices (if applicable).
+- List of authorizations and licenses required for installing, opening and operating the planned activity or professional practice, indicating the status of the procedures for obtaining those authorizations or licenses, including, where applicable, proof of application to the corresponding offices.

 - Company incorporation documents (if applicable).

-- Lack of criminal records proved by a certificate issued by the competent authorities of the countries you have resided during the five years before submitting the application.
+- Lack of criminal records proved by a certificate issued by the competent authorities of the countries you have resided during the five years prior to submitting the application.